 You must have seen those ads in which a sleek and smart luggage bag follows people like their companion.
 These kinds of personal bots use cameras and sensors for capturing images continuously that can help follow the user.
 Piaggio Fast Forward had launched a robot, named Gita that allows pedestrians to walk free by carrying their belongings up to 20-40 pounds.

 QRB5165 brings next-gen energy-efficient autonomous machines to life with its powerful features along with AI capabilities.
-It is an ideal chipset for applications from manufacturing and logistics to retail and healthcare. eInfochips can help you with custom design solutions for the next-gen IoAT devices.
-We also offer an off-the-shelf development Kit and System-on-Module (SoM) based on QRB5165 to kickstart early development, prototyping, and parallel software development of such devices.
+It is an ideal chipset for applications from manufacturing and logistics to retail and healthcare. eInfochips can help you in designing future-looking IoAT devices with its end-to-end custom design solutions by leveraging state-of-the-art infra including Hardware, Image Tuning, and Wireless Testing labs.

 Let’s make autonomous machines, robots, and drones smarter than ever and ready to take on real-world challenges!